Thousands flee fighting on Myanmar’s border with China

 She cited testimonies from escapees saying around a third had crossed a river into China, while the rest were stranded on the Myanmar side.

-The UN’s relief agency said this week that 2,700 displaced people had been moved to new camps because of the clashes, warning there was not enough shelter to protect them against dropping temperatures.
+The UN’s relief agency said 2,700 displaced people had been moved to new camps this week because of the clashes, warning there was not enough shelter to protect them against dropping temperatures.

 Myanmar’s army said its troops have killed seven KIA rebels and seized several bases over the weekend.